 Evidence indicates that Nonsegmental Vitiligo is an organ-specific autoimmune disease directed against melanocytes (pigment-producing cells in the skin of humans).
 About 20% of people with Vitiligo manifest associated occurrences of other autoimmune diseases, predominantly thyroid diseases (Hashimoto’s and Graves’ disease), rheumatoid arthritis, type 1 diabetes, psoriasis, pernicious anaemia, lupus, and Addison’s disease.

 In the past few years, disease control experts have studied people with Vitiligo, both over short and longer periods of time, to try to uncover patterns or trends of skin depigmentation progression.
-Areas of study include how genetic factors influence Vitiligo, and subsequently interact with the environment in the context of the disease.
+Areas of study include how genetic factors influence Vitiligo and subsequently interact with the environment in the context of the disease.
 Vitiligo is recognised as part of a broader, genetically determined, autoimmune and autoinflammatory tendency.
-Attempts to identify genes involved in Vitiligo susceptibility involves the study of melanocyte defects, innate immune inflammation, and cell-mediated melanocyte destruction.
+Attempts to identify genes involved in Vitiligo susceptibility involve the study of melanocyte defects, innate immune inflammation, and cell-mediated melanocyte destruction.

 - Segmental Vitiligo

 Segmental Vitiligo does not usually occur in response to autoimmune disorders and is less common than Nonsegmental Vitiligo.
 It is characterised by its early onset (affecting young people), rapid stabilisation, and one-sided distribution.
 Recent evidence suggests that Segmental and Nonsegmental Vitiligo could represent variants of the same disease spectrum.